 Don’t be a couillon!
 Check each of the following items off of your list before starting your successful crawfish boil:

 Make sure to buy your crawfish live right before you plan to boil for the best-tasting crustaceans.
 You can even make it easy on yourself and purchase live crawfish directly from us and ship it throughout the United States!

 Supply Enough for Guests

-As a rule of thumb, you will need about 3 to 5 pounds per guest if they are the main protein of the meal.
+As a rule of thumb, you will need about 3 to 5 pounds of crawfish per guest if they are the main protein of the meal.
 There’s no greater catastrophe than not having enough crawfish for everyone!

 Get Your Pots Ready

 For a crawfish boil, you will need a few supplies.
 First, you will need a pot size that holds two quarts of liquid for every pound of crawfish you’re boiling.
 You’ll also want to have a gas or propane burner big enough to hold your crawfish boil pot of choice and an ice chest large enough to hold your crawfish.

 Another name for a crawfish is a mudbug.
 That isn’t just a name, it’s a description.
 Clean them thoroughly by rinsing them in fresh cool water.
 Need a container large enough to rinse them in?
 That’s where your trusty ice chest (and an outside hose) comes in handy!